pingcap/blog/_posts/2016-12-19-adding-built-in-function.md

 ---
-layout: post
 title: Adding Built-in Functions
+author: ???
+date: 2016-12-19
-excerpt: This document describes how to add built-in functions to TiDB.
+summary: This document describes how to add built-in functions to TiDB.
+tags: TiDB
 ---

 This document describes how to add built-in functions to TiDB.